- John Carpenter

 Regardless of how much John Carpenter pays homage to Howard Hawks, or how much Kurt Russell’s performance is rooted in Clint Eastwood’s various onscreen characters, Escape from New York stands on its own merits and achieves something unique.
 Because of its particular subgenre and embrace of the post-apocalyptic realm, it has been branded a cult film—a label that comes with its own negative or limiting associations, along with the unfortunate tendency for critics and scholars to avoid taking the film seriously as great cinema.
 Unlike later, similarly-themed Carpenter films such as Ghosts of Mars (2001), an enjoyable trifle, Escape from New York works on multiple levels and comes from a very reactionary place inside Carpenter.
-There’s a passion behind it, and behind the camera a filmmaker who sees the American Dream as long-since-dead.
+There’s a passion behind it and behind the camera a filmmaker who sees the American Dream as long since dead.
 Carpenter would grow increasingly disenchanted over the years, with those feelings extending to Hollywood and leading to his eventual, unofficial retirement.
-This film represents a filmmaker at his prime, driven by his most potent beliefs to tell an exciting story.
+This film represents a filmmaker in his prime, driven by his most potent beliefs to tell an exciting story.
 A fantastic and enduring escape itself, whether it’s meant to have taken place twenty years from now or twenty years in the past, Escape from New York remains a clever satire of his contemporary worldview and enduring evidence of Carpenter’s skill as an artist and entertainer.

 Boulenger, Gilles.
 John Carpenter: The Prince of Darkness.
 Spakenburg : H.O.M.
 Vision, 2002.

 Cumbow, Robert C. Order in the Universe: The Films of John Carpenter.
 Lanham: Scarecrow Press, Inc.; Second Edition, 2000.